KsaweryKapela/Sorting_Algorithms_My_Take/README.md

 Process is complete if there were no changes made in one for loop iteration.

 3. Third solution is about iterating every single integer from the lowest number to the highest.
-If item in list matches the integer, it gets placed on specific place.
+If item in list matches the integer, it gets placed on specific places.